 It is tough to tell how inflation and poverty rates will impact EJ populations in the future.
 The NFRMPO's LUAM is not designed to forecast poverty into the future; however, it does estimate household income using 2013 dollars.
-To understand the model outputs without inflation, information for the \$30,000 to \$60,000 is also provided.
+To understand the model outputs without inflation, information for households earning between \$30,000 to \$60,000 is also provided.
 For this table, the percent change relates to the difference to the 2018 LUAM outputs for consistency.
 Although the LUAM cannot accurately forecast poverty into the future, even keeping percentages like 2018 signifies a large increase in the absolute number of people in these income brackets.
+This data is shown in Table 3-15.

-Table 0-12: Total Households with an Annual Income Below \$60K in the NFRMPO, 2045
+Table 15: Total Households with an Annual Income Below \$60K in the NFRMPO, 2045